 Opening an Account With Plancorp

-There are a number of different ways to become a client of Plancorp.
-To reach out and open an account you can call the firm’s headquarters directly at (636) 532-7824 or toll-free at (888) 220-1163.
+There are a number of different ways to contact Plancorp.
+You can call the firm’s headquarters directly at (636) 532-7824 or toll-free at (888) 220-1163.
 You can also fill out the inquiry form on the firm’s website with your name, email address, phone number and a brief message.
-Lastly, if you’d rather skip the inquiry form, you can also send an email to firstname.lastname@example.org.
+Lastly, if you’d rather skip the inquiry form, you can send an email to email@example.com.

 Retirement Planning Tips

 - A financial advisor can be an invaluable resource along the path to retirement.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding the right financial advisor for you doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.